exploitsecurityio/DVRPi/README.md

 **UART (Universal Asynchronous Receiver-Transmitter)** is a serial communication protocol used for debugging and interfacing with embedded systems.
 On the Raspberry Pi 4B, UART is exposed via GPIO pins 14 (TX) and 15 (RX), allowing direct communication with the system’s console.
 In real-world devices, unsecured UART interfaces often provide attackers with privileged access, as seen in cases like router firmware extractions [].

-In this challenge, the DVRPi firmware is configured to provide a root shell over UART without requiring authentication, simulating a common misconfiguration in IoT devices.
+In this challenge, the DVRPi firmware is configured to provide a root shell over UART without requiring authentication, simulating a common misconfiguration in embedded or IoT devices.
 Your task is to connect to the UART interface, access the root shell, and retrieve a flag stored in **/root/flag.txt**.

 ## Setup Instructions